Disaster2life/Pixels2Sheets/README.md

 Program to convert Pixels data for spreadsheet usage

 # Usage
-Run your favourite terminal application, and ru
+Run your favourite terminal application, and run
 ```
 python3 pixels2sheet.py {name/of/your/pixel's/file.json} {yourpixelspreadsheet.csv}
 ```